A quick intro to deductions and credits

 Who qualifies: Owners of real estate

 Property taxes are typically charged at the local or state level.
-On your federal tax return, these amounts count as deductible expenses.
+On your federal tax return, your property taxes count as deductible expenses.

 The maximum total deduction is $10,000, but this is reduced to $5,000 if you are married and filing separately.
 This means that both you and your spouse can report $5,000 in deductible taxes paid on your federal income tax returns.